 You’ll also have the chance to study in the USA, through the College’s exchange scheme, a real benefit if you are studying American literature.
 We have a very wide range of option modules.
 The interactions between English and other disciplines you may have studied at school will be clear in modules such as British Culture in the 1950s, Reading Psychoanalysis, or Critical Aesthetics.
 The different focuses of literary writing – from crime in the city to scientific discoveries to nationalism – will make you aware that all literary texts are voices of people and societies both like and unlike our own.
 Studying these will stretch you far beyond your A-level reading and you’ll find that your spare-time reading has dimensions you had never thought of.

 Hispanic Studies is taught in the thriving School of Languages, Linguistics and Film.
-In the Government’s most recent Research Assessment Exercise (RAE 2008), we were ranked highly for the quality of the research being carried out by staff.
-In particular, Linguistics was ranked 1st in the UK, and Russian and Iberian Languages were ranked in the top 10.
 This means that you will be taught by leading specialists of international standing whose cutting-edge research informs their high-quality teaching .

 In the third year of your degree, you will spend a year abroad.
 This gives you an exceptional opportunity to develop your language skills among native speakers.
 If you are studying two languages you can divide your time between two countries, or spend a full nine months in one country, and three months over the summer vacation in the other.
 You have three main options for how to spend the year abroad: teaching English as a foreign language assistant; attending university abroad on an Erasmus exchange; or in the professional world, either on a work placement, with the School’s support, or independently, with the School’s approval.